-Helping children make good choices is like any other skill—it has to be learned.
-See how helping kids make decisions encourages critical thinking.
+Making good decisions is like any other skill—it has to be learned.
+Get tips on helping children make good choices and think critically.

 Picture the parent whose whole day seems to revolve around monitoring her children’s actions.

 She helps right away when she notices her toddler struggling with a toy.
-She intervenes just as her two kids begin to argue about whose turn it is to use the toy car.
-And when her four-year-old refuses to follow directions, she’s prepared with a slew of punishments to teach him a lesson.
+She intervenes just as her two kids begin to argue about whose turn it is to use the fire truck.
+And when her six-year-old refuses to follow directions, she’s prepared with a slew of punishments to teach her a lesson.

 It’s like we’re on lookout for anything wrong our kids can do, and we step right in to correct it.

 But isn’t our goal to raise them so they can make those decisions all on their own?
 Because there will come a time when we can’t or shouldn’t monitor their choices.
-How will our kids know what to do when we’ve always made those decisions for them?
+How will they know what to do when we’ve always made those decisions for them?

-As Foster Cline, MD and Jim Fay, authors of the book Parenting with Love & Logic say:
+As Foster Cline and Jim Fay, authors of the book Parenting with Love & Logic, say:

 “We must understand that making good choices is like any other activity: It has to be learned.”